takagi/cl-voxelize/README.markdown

 ### [Function] voxelize

-    VOXELIZE triangle-list delta &optional antialias-p => voxel-list
+    VOXELIZE triangles delta &optional antialias-p => voxels

-Returns `voxel-list` with given `triangle-list`. `delta` is a floating point which specifies the resolution of voxels. `voxel-list` is represented as a list of voxels' center points.
+Returns `voxels` with given `triangles` which is a list of triangles. `delta` is a floating point which specifies the resolution of voxels. `voxels` is represented as a list of voxels' center points.
 If `antialias-p` is true, the result is antialiased.

 ### [Macro] do-voxelize

-    DO-VOXELIZE ((x y z) triangle-list delta &optional antialias-p) &body body => result
+    DO-VOXELIZE ((x y z) triangles delta &optional antialias-p) &body body => result

 `do-voxelize` is a `voxelize`'s counterpart in `do-` style.
 Voxels' center points are bound to `x`, `y` and `z` symbols.